 Laboratories must maintain records of all work-related safety and health training for current personnel.
-It is required that records for a specific person are retained for three years after their employment or work has ended.
-(Refer to Section7.D for information on what to include in your laboratory training documentation.)
+It is required that records for a specific person are retained for seven years after their employment or work has ended.
+(Refer to Section 7.D for information on what to include in your laboratory training documentation.)
 EH&S maintains electronic records of attendance at their training classes.
-University personnel can check their records using their UWNetID.
+University personnel can use the Safety Training Report tool to check their records using their UWNetID.
 Managers can access training records for all their personnel using UW net IDs.

-Shipping Papers (Bills of Lading)
+6. Shipping Papers (Bills of Lading)

-If chemical-containing items are mailed or moved on or off campus and require shipping papers, these papers should be kept for one year.
+If chemical-containing items are mailed or moved on or off campus and require shipping papers, these papers must be kept for one year.

-6. Chemical Treatment Log
+7. Chemical Treatment Log